juan131/dockerfile-best-practices/README.md

 ...
 ```

-Being more specific about the files we copy:
+Be more specific about the files we copy:

 ```diff
 ...